swapsCAPS/codaisseur-github/blog-post.md

 ```

 That's about it!
 For the full code, check the GitHub repository!
-It has been an awesome learning excersize and I think it touched nicely on some of the core aspects of React and Redux.
+It has been an awesome learning exercise and I think it touched nicely on some of the core aspects of React and Redux.
 We have used the Redux store to persist some data and a ReactComponent's state to manipulate the size and styling of a list-item.
 Also we have learned how difficult it can be to properly configure something.
 Reading documentation for hours and not getting anywhere can be really frustrating.